 Compo nent Description (1) Internal microphones (1 or 2 depending on model) Record sound.
 (2) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(3) Camera light (select products only) On: One or more cameras are in use.
+(3) HD camera light (select products only) On: The HD camera is in use.
 (4) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-^{}The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.